145 King Street West, Suite 2200 | Toronto, Ontario | M5H 4G2 | 416 362 3711

 • goods and services are provided in a way that respects the dignity and independence of persons with disabilities;

-• persons with disabilities are able to benefit from the same services, in the same place and in a similar way as other clients;
+• persons with disabilities are able to benefit from the same services, in the same place, and in a similar way as other clients; and

-• persons with disabilities have opportunities equal to as others to obtain, use and benefit from Minden Gross, LLP’s goods or services.
+• persons with disabilities have opportunities equal to others to obtain, use, and benefit from Minden Gross LLP’s goods or services.

 2. Definitions